olxgroup-oss/dali/README.md

 _Note: if you're building the application on a `linux musl` system, you'll need to set this env variable: `RUSTFLAGS='-C target-feature=-crt-static'`_
 _if it fails to compile because of the linker, try to add the result of `pkg-config --libs vips` to `RUSTFLAGS=` env variable`_

-Alternatively, it is possible to run both components inside docker:
+Alternatively, it is possible to run both components inside docker (once you build them):

 ```make up```